ByCh4n/BCHackTool/README.md

 Each New Video Will Update The Program. 🆕

 If you have not logged in as Root, Please log in as Root or do not forget to add the command "sudo" to the beginning of the commands ❕

+- Thank You To Our Friend lastpingu Who Helped Develop The Program. :) <3

 --------------------------------------------------------------------------